ritza-co/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 - add sections from last user actions doc
 - check that all outline is in the doc that dan wanted - https://github.com/FusionAuth/fusionauth-site/pull/2223#pullrequestreview-1523177347

-## What Can You Use Actions For?
-temporal actions - can act as statuses flags over time - to mark subscriptions or any other state you want to keep on a user in fusionauth instead of your own app that you can check.

-## What Triggers an Action?
-list of all places
-- multiple incorrect password entered